Learnosity/learnosity-i18n/README.md

 │   │   ├── assess-api.json
 ├── README.md
 ```

+## Note: not comprehensive
+Please note that most of these translations are a partial translation for demonstration purposes only, to show an example of translation in the [internationalization demo](https://demos.learnosity.com/assessment/activities-i18n.php).
+Most of these do not provide a full translation of the English text in the product.

 **Language Codes:**
 We use language codes to support dialects within each top level language.
 English (United States) is the default language used in our APIs.